-- 9.9.1 Composition: The Joint Conference Committee shall consist of the Officers of the Medical Staff and an equal number of Board members. - 9.9.2 Responsibilities: This committee serves as a conflict resolution mechanism when issues arise between the Medical Staff and the Board of Directors.
+- 9.10.1 Composition: The Joint Conference Committee shall consist of the Officers of the Medical Staff and an equal number of Board members, along with the CEO and Hospital President.
+A meeting can be called by the Officers of the Medical Staff, by the Board, or by the CEO. - 9.10.2 Responsibilities: This committee serves as a conflict resolution mechanism when issues arise between the Medical Staff and the Board of Directors.